This article is part of a larger series on How to Become a Real Estate Agent.

 To begin scheduling, you’ll be required to create an account on the PSI website, which will then allow access to the scheduling portal.
 You will receive a copy of the Maryland Candidate Information Bulletin for additional testing information.
 The fee to take the exam is $44 and can be paid directly on the website using a credit or debit card.

-To hold an active license in Maryland, you must find a sponsoring brokerage with which to affiliate your license.
+To hold an active Maryland real estate license, you must find a sponsoring brokerage with which to affiliate your license.
 To make your choice a little bit easier, check out our in-depth guide on choosing the right real estate company to work for.
-Although there are many successful brokerages in the Old Line State, below you’ll find the top five brokerages reported for 2021.
+Although there are many successful brokerages in the Old Line State, below you’ll find the top five brokerages reported for 2022.